lukemalcolm/streamdeck-notch/README.md

 The VS project has two targets: Release & Debug that both build to: `Sources\com.elgato.notch.sdPlugin\notchStreamDeck.exe`

-To use the plugin while you must copy all files (including the .exe icons & manifest.json) within `Sources\com.elgato.notch.sdPlugin` to `C:\Program Files\Elgato\StreamDeck\Plugins\com.elgato.notch.sdPlugin`.
+To use the plugin while developing you must copy all files (including the .exe icons & manifest.json) within `Sources\com.elgato.notch.sdPlugin` to `C:\Program Files\Elgato\StreamDeck\Plugins\com.elgato.notch.sdPlugin`.
 There are two scripts DeployDebug.cmd and DeployRelease.cmd that make this quick and easy.

 NB: Stream Deck must be fully closed to be able to overwrite files in the `StreamDeck\Plugins` directory.